 Complete Guide to Integrating Router GPS with VenusOS

 I wanted to integrate my router’s built-in GPS with my VenusOS system to enhance automations with my Victron Energy equipment and Home Assistant for my camper van.
-This allows me to track my location, get solar energy predictions in VRM, and create automations within my Home Assistant setup.
-While I found some helpful tips online, the process was more time-consuming than expected—especially for someone with limited experience using tools like gpsd and socat.
-This guide aims to provide a clear, step-by-step walkthrough to simplify the setup for others.
+This allows me to track my van’s location, get solar energy predictions in Victron Remote Management (VRM), and create location-based automations within my Home Assistant setup.
+While I found some helpful tips online, the process was more time-consuming than expected.
+So, I’ve created this guide to simplify the setup for others.
 If you have basic knowledge of how to use the terminal, you should be able to follow this tutorial.

 A Note on Adaptability